Internationally

 sound, superlative interpretation, and superlative pianism

-has performed worldwide with most recent appearances at the Yamaha
+the duo has performed worldwide with most recent appearances at

-Hall (NYC), Piano Duo Series (Tokyo, Japan), Nancyphonies Music
+Yamaha Hall (NYC), Piano Duo Series (Tokyo, Japan), Nancyphonies

-Festival (Nancy, France), University of Florida Young Pianists Festival,
+Music Festival (France), University of Florida Young Pianists Festival,

 and Berkeley University (California, USA).
 Their critically acclaimed

-CD featuring works for piano four hands by Robert Schumann and Johannes
+CDs featuring works for piano four hands by Robert Schumann and

-Brahms has been released internationally by the Classical Records
+been released internationally by the Classical Records label and

 Native